The Principle of Redundant Reflection

 The examples below highlight the delicate balance of factors that is required such that the expected posterior distribution equals the prior distribution.
-This balance is automatically achieved by applying the rules of probability.
+This balance is achieved automatically by applying the rules of probability.